| | | | | |

 Coconut Oil: I prefer to use refined coconut oil because it has a neutral taste (compared to extra virgin coconut oil that has a stronger coconut taste and flavor).
 You can also use palm shortening or vegan butter instead.
 Alternatively, if you are not lactose-intolerant, feel free to use butter in equal quantities.

 Sugar: I used light brown sugar in this case, but you can also use normal white sugar, dark brown sugar, or even coconut sugar instead.
-If you are diabetic or insulin-resistant, I highly recommend that you use Lakanto Monkfruit Sweetener (a 1:1 sugar substitute that has zero glycemic index).
+If you are diabetic or insulin-resistant, I highly recommend that you use granulated monkfruit sweetener (a 1:1 sugar substitute that has zero glycemic index).

 Molasses: Given that this is a recipe for molasses cookies, molasses are an integral ingredient that I wouldn’t substitute.
-However, if you just want a cookie without the taste of molasses, feel free to substitute it with equal quantities of honey or agave nectar.
+However, if you just want a cookie without the taste of molasses, feel free to substitute it with equal quantities of raw honey, maple syrup or agave nectar.

 Gluten-Free All-Purpose Flour: I recommend using a gluten-free flour blend that is made up of lighter flours/starches such as rice flour, corn starch, tapioca starch etc as that will result in a lighter texture.